Mattpenguin/Metalus/README.md

 # Metalus

-A metallurgy mod for Minecraft, inspired by real-life metallurgy processes
+A metallurgy mod for Minecraft, inspired by various games, other mods, and some real processes